DanielBMarkham/Info-Ops/manuscript/chapter2.md

 ### Did you get it?

-Teams build the wrong thing because of failures to ask enough questions to figure out what the right thing is.
-We're going to have to learn some strategies for figuring out which questions to ask and asking them the right way.
+You learned why teams build the wrong thing.
+You learned how to fix that, beginning with learning some strategies for figuring out which questions to ask and asking them the right way.

 {/blurb}